 If you take a nap in the car while traveling, you could fall asleep deep in the jungle and wake up surrounded by cacti in the middle of the desert.

 Leaving Riohacha, some forty kilometers away, we find Uribia, a small town that lives solely from smuggling, since it is located 70 km from the border with Venezuela.

 The only paved road and the many uncovered roads are full of street vendors who advertise themselves by shaking a funnel with their hand and filling the tank of the car with plastic jugs for a few Colombian pesos, dollar or sovereign bolivar, yes, because here You have to be very good at math, because all three currencies are very easy to use.
-The Magic Guajira is like that … “you like it or you don’t like it.”
+La Guajira is like that … “you like it or you don’t like it.”

 To get to Cabo De La Vela, one of the most interesting places in La Guajira, you have to travel 80 km with a 4×4 Jeep.
 It begins with an uncovered road in good condition that runs parallel to the railway line where coal is transported from the Cerrejón mines to Puerto Bolívar.

 The last 20 km of sandy and muddy tracks where prickly pears and cacti reach considerable heights.
 It is the Desert of La Guajira, an impressive landscape with strong contrasts.